Andhra Pradesh High Court gag on media reporting on land deal raises questions about media freedom

-In a late evening direction on Tuesday, the Andhra Pradesh High Court ordered a stay on the investigation into a deal of buy land in the state legislative capital Amaravati.
+In a late evening direction on Tuesday, the Andhra Pradesh High Court ordered a stay on the investigation into a land deal in the state legislative capital Amaravati.

 The court did not stop there.
 Accepting a plea by a former advocate general, against whom the first information report was registered, the High Court also gagged the media from reporting on the details of the case or its context.